Appearance

 konfigo -r -s configs/

-# Case-insensitive key merging
+# Case-sensitive key merging

-konfigo -s "configs/*.{yaml,json}"Schema Processing (-S, --schema)
+konfigo -c -s config1.yaml,config2.yamlSchema Processing (-S, --schema)

 Apply schema-driven processing for validation, transformation, and advanced features.